AfrouzMashayekhi/general-meeting/high-throughput/README.md

 To solve throughput, this new storage model is leveraged to allow every user performing transactions against the account to make that transaction in terms of a delta.
-For example, global e-commerce company America Inc. must be able to accept thousands of transactions an hour in order to keep up with their customer's demands.
+For example, global e-commerce company America Inc. must be able to accept thousands of transactions an hour in order to keep up with their trader's demands.
 Rather than attempt to update a single row with the total amount of money in America Inc's account, Robinson Credit Co. accepts each transaction as an additive delta to America Inc's account.
 At the end of the day, America Inc's accounting department can quickly retrieve the total value in the account when the sums are aggregated.